Kruchy1980/playwright_complete/README.md

     //   use: { ...devices['Desktop Chrome'], channel: 'chrome' },
     // },
   ],

+  /* Folder for test artifacts such as screenshots, videos, traces, etc. */
+  // outputDir: 'tredst-results/',

   /* Run your local dev server before starting the tests */
   // webServer: {